jeremybacher/oranged/README.md

 # Oraged!

-Oraged is a Google Chrome externsion, which help you to be more organized and productive.
+Oraged! is a Google Chrome extension that helps you be more organized and productive.
 It's a simple to-do list and Note pad within reach of a new tab.

 ## Features